Happy Birthday, Photoshop!

-The feature also now delivers more colorful bokeh via the specular highlights.
+The feature also now delivers more colourful bokeh via the specular highlights.
 This produces more realistic and pleasing results.

-It’s a little boggling to me how we can add such realistic blur to a 2D image after capture.
-So I talked with one of our research scientists to get an idea of how the new and improved, GPU-driven Lens Blur works.
+It was a little boggling to us how we can add such realistic blur to a 2D image after capture.
+So, we talked with one of our research scientists to get an idea of how the new and improved GPU-driven Lens Blur works.
 The results are created by an algorithm the team built by studying the first principles of physics and how light interacts with objects in the real world.
-It is carefully tuned to simulate a 3D environment to create the most realistic results possible, while also consuming the least amount of compute power so you don’t burn up your machine.
+It is carefully tuned to simulate a 3D environment to create the most realistic results possible, while also consuming the least amount of computer power so you don’t burn up your machine.
 Lots of research and iteration occurred to make the feature.
 Several PhDs were involved.
 And now you can synthetically adjust the depth of field by dynamically manipulating the blur of a 2D image after capture in milliseconds.

 You’ll discover some key performance improvements with a more buttery and seamless mousing experience.
 Clicking interactions like panning and zooming will feel smoother and more responsive.
 You’ll notice the biggest boosts on larger documents and when using the hand tool to zip around the canvas.

 If you want to geek out, for stylus customers on Windows, you no longer need to use WinTab (you know who you are).

 Reminder: Photoshop on the iPad is included in all Creative Cloud plans that include Photoshop.
 If you are already a member, all you have to do to get started is download Photoshop on the iPad and sign in.

 We promised you a continuous stream of new features in the iPad version of Photoshop and today, we release a fresh batch.